Table Of Contents_

 WHY WE LIKE IT: A versatile set of hiking socks that are perfect for a range of activities but are light enough for a day at the office — proof that these are some of the best hiking socks.

 Not everyone wants merino wool hiking socks.
 They can be pricey, and often must be washed by hand.
 The Miramaru Men’s 5 Pairs Multi Performance Hiking Socks are our Honorable Mention recommendation because of the fact that it’s an economical multi-pack but is also extremely versatile.
 While these are designed with the active set in mind, they’re lightweight and comfortable enough to wear around town for light activities or a day spent at the office.
+If you like lightweight and comfortable items, you will like our guide to the best jacket covers.

 We like that these socks offer a medium level of compression with elasticity support to keep your socks from slipping down around your ankles.
 While these are cotton socks, we like that the full composition is 55% combed cotton, 40% polyester, and 2% spandex.
 And you’ll appreciate that the socks are constructed with high-density fibers and a pile cushioning for added comfort for more serious activity, that helps to prevent blisters — which is why we think this is one of the best hiking socks.
 Plus as is common with hiking socks, this model is designed with moisture-wicking technology and breathable fibers to help regulate temperature.
 Bring one of the best mens hoodies with you too.